Columbia ISA

 DVD Player to TV hookup to play CD

-DVD players and DVD recorders will play an audio CD as well as DVD.
-So if you want to listen to a CD and you have no stereo system or home theater you can hear the audio on your TV speakers.
+DVD players will play an audio CD as well as DVD.
+So if you want to listen to a CD and you have no stereo system or home theater setup, you can hear the audio on your TV speakers.

 Connect white and red RCA audio cables from DVD player white and red outputs to the TVs white and red audio inputs.

-select TV input where DVD player is connected
+2. Select the TV source input where the DVD player is connected using the TV remote

-For a TV with only HDMI inputs, use a RCA to HDMI adapter.
+For a TV with only HDMI inputs, and a player without HDMI output, use a RCA to HDMI adapter.
+These small units are not expensive and can be ordered online.

 TV with only RF antenna input